agnesh02/ernakulam-dine-flow/DEPLOYMENT_GUIDE.md

 2. Under **"Root Directory"**, set: `server`
 3. Under **"Start Command"**, set: `npm start`

+**Important**: Railway may auto-detect Bun.
+If you see build errors, the `nixpacks.toml` file in the `server/` directory will force it to use npm instead.

 ### 2.3 Set Environment Variables in Railway
 In Railway **Settings → Variables**, add: